- 3 Stocks

 - No scrooging (player may travel under the stage only once from the ledge)

-* When one of the players is attacked by the other and takes damage, Rule 6 does not apply.
+- When one of the players is attacked by the other and takes damage, the “no scrooging” rule does not apply.

-* The moving platform on Smashville is considered to be equivalent to a ledge, i.e. if a player starts from the moving platform on one side of the stage and travels beneath the stage to the ledge/platform on the opposite side of the stage, the player may not travel beneath the stage back to the ledge/moving platform on the opposite side before until he lands back on the platform.
+- The moving platform on Smashville or any platform that is not the main stage (Battlefield platforms, Castle Siege platforms, etc.) are considered to be equivalent to a ledge, i.e. if a player starts from the moving platform on one side of the stage and travels beneath the stage to the ledge/platform on the opposite side of the stage, the player may not travel beneath the stage back to the ledge/moving platform on the opposite side before until he lands back on the platform.

 - In the event pause is left on accidentally and is pressed, immediately call over the TO.
 Based upon their judgment, the situation will be resolved.
 If your situation is neutral [players are not in combat], the match will be resumed as if the pause had not occurred.
 If your situation is advantageous to one individual and the player in the disadvantageous situation paused, the disadvantaged player will be either placed in a grab or onto the ledge of the stage.
 If a player in a death situation [Chain grabs, Grab releases, Jab-locks to a kill move, etc] paused while in a death situation, the current stock is forfeited immediately.
 If you unpause before the TO reaches the station, the player that unpaused losses a stock.